mahedee/articles/Integrate-bot-with-sequential-flow-of-dialog.md

 ## Introduction

+Any conversation between service provider and client always goes by following a sequence of dialogs step by step.
 Without maintaining a sequential flow in chat bot, the conversation will not able to fullfil the goal of communication within clients.
 This article demonstrate how to implement a sequential conversation flow by using Dialog Components.

 ## Objectives